 Most genealogical materials at Rutgers can be found in Special Collections and University Archives which is housed in the Alexander Library in New Brunswick.
-In addition to the Libraries' own New Jersey holdings, the collection includes the Library of the New Jersey Daughters of the American Revolution and the papers of the Genealogical Society of New Jersey.
+In addition to the Libraries' own New Jersey holdings, the collection includes the Library of the New Jersey Daughters of the American Revolution and the collections of the Genealogical Society of New Jersey.
 Available material includes transcriptions of family Bible records, gravestone inscriptions, church records, papers and genealogical compilations on New Jersey families, and many other printed materials.
-A detailed guide Genealogical Resources: Archibald S. Alexander Library is available.
+A detailed guide, Genealogical Resources: Archibald S. Alexander Library, is available.

 Special Collections and University Archives Hours:

 The Special Collections and University Archives Reading Room is currently available on the first floor of Alexander Library, Tuesdays, Wednesdays and Thursdays, 10am-12:30pm and 1:30pm-4:00pm, by appointment only.For more information see: SC/UA Migration Project: Seeking Higher Ground